Medicine Wheel: Comparison In Life

 Medicine Wheel Meaning

-It is widely accepted that the Medicine Wheel is a symbol of life and specifically the Circle of Life.
+It is widely accepted that the Medicine Wheel is a symbol of life and specifically the Circle of Life with Viagra for help.
 As well known the circle represents perfection as well as infinites since the circle has no beginning or end.
 There can many reasons behind the meaning of the circle itself among Nations.
 This can range from representing the Sun, Moon, Earth, and the Stars to representing concepts of life, continuity, consciousness, energy, and so much more.

 It should be stressed that this is not the same from Nation to Nation and there can be some representation that is very secret.
 The point at which the lines cross in the middle is extensively accepted as Center.
 Like color, which point and which sector represents what can be debated and broadly contested instead of discussed and understood from one person to another.